 Right now, nearly ten thousand Baby Boomers retire from the workforce every single day.
 800,000 people over the age of 65 left the U.S. workforce in the last quarter of 2016, confirming that “The Silver Tsunami” (a term used to describe the mass number of aging Baby Boomers) is indeed a threat to many businesses.

-For all the talk about delayed retirements and extended workforce participation rates — both of which are well-documented and making their own impacts on the face of today’s workplace — the simple fact remains that the Baby Boomer generation is now leaving the office for the last time, in droves.
+For all the talk about delayed retirements and extended workforce participation rates — both of which are well-documented and shaping the demographics of today’s workplace — the simple fact remains that the Baby Boomer generation is now leaving the office for the last time, in droves.

 It’s a figure that adds up quickly.
-Losing 10,000 workers every day means losing 300 thousand each month — and more than a million every quarter.
+Losing 10,000 workers every day means losing 300 thousand each month — and more than three million experienced workers every year.

-And for all too many businesses, it also means losing access to the institutional knowledge they’ve relied on for years.
+And for all too many businesses, it also means losing access to valuable institutional knowledge.

 Recently, Harvard Business Review published a deeper look into just what organizations lose when their experts close their careers.
 What the team found was that the most pressing losses came about in 4 key areas:

 That an expert may be a key contact with a vendor or customer, and thus be more easily able to start up a discussion with those individuals, isn’t a surprise.
 But the losses here go deeper — years of experience often provides your expert with intuition as to what can and can’t be negotiated, what can and can’t be pushed, and what should or shouldn’t be discussed — and losing access to that insight may have a real price.

 In today’s era of lean organizations, just about everyone is a subject matter expert in something.
 And their contact know it — they’ve learned that one person is their go-to for the right answer, right away.
 Replacing that person tests the faith of those clients and contacts — asking them to trust a new name after they’d placed their confidence in a predecessor.
 It’s not uncommon even in a good transition to hear grumbles.